Careers360 Logo

 • 2.6.6 Stability of filled and half-filled subshells

-Through the use of NCERT Exemplar solutions Class 11 Chemistry chapter 2 students will be able to understand the concepts of the Quantum Mechanical Model of Atom in which they’ll learn about the shapes and energies of atomic orbitals and how the filling of orbitals takes place in an atom.
+Through the use of NCERT Exemplar solutions, Class 11 Chemistry chapter 2 students will be able to understand the concepts of the Quantum Mechanical Model of Atom, in which they’ll learn about the shapes and energies of atomic orbitals and how the filling of orbitals takes place in an atom.

-NCERT Exemplar Class 11 Chemistry solutions chapter 2 Structure of Atom provides detailed knowledge on topics including the Bohr’s Model for Hydrogen Atom and its drawbacks.
+NCERT Exemplar Class 11 Chemistry solutions chapter 2 Structure of Atom provides detailed knowledge on topics including Bohr’s Model for Hydrogen Atom and its drawbacks.
 The learners will be able to comprehend and solve numerical value questions regarding subatomic particles.
-The discovery of the subatomic particles and their properties are also discussed.
+The discovery of the subatomic particles and their properties is also discussed.

 Some of the important topics from the chapter that must be specifically learned by the students are:

-• Class 11 Chemistry NCERT Exemplar solutions Chapter 2 talks about the subatomic particles and also about cathode and anode rays, their origin and properties.
-Apart from this one can learn about different models of atoms and their drawbacks.
+• Class 11 Chemistry NCERT Exemplar solutions Chapter 2 talks about the subatomic particles and also about cathode and anode rays, their origin, and properties.
+Apart from this, one can learn about different models of atoms and their drawbacks.

 • The students will get to learn about electromagnetic radiations and spectrum.
 It’s properties and reasons for failure have also been discussed with the help of suitable graphs and diagrams.
 One can also learn about topics like black body radiation and the photoelectric effect.